-- a minimum of 5m wide to allow for safe vehicle access and service corridors from the rear lot to the street: - b. are located on 1 side of the full frontage lot; - limited to no more than 2 directly adjoining each C. other.
+- a minimum of 5m wide to allow for safe vehicle access and service corridors from the rear lot to the street; - b. are located on 1 side of the full frontage lot; - c. limited to no more than 2 directly adjoining each other.

-Street design and layout

-PO7 No example provided.
 Development maintains, contributes to or provides for a street layout that facilitates regular and consistent shaped lots through the use of rectilinear grid patterns, or modified grid patterns where constrained by topographical and other physical barriers.

 Note - Refer to Planning scheme policy - Neighbourhood design for guidance on how to achieve compliance with this outcome.
-PO8 No example provided.

 Development maintains, contributes to or provides for a street layout that is designed to connect to surrounding neighbourhoods, providing an interconnected street, pedestrian and cyclist network that connects nearby centres, neighbourhood hubs, community facilities, public transport nodes and open space to residential areas.

 The layout ensures that new development is provided with multiple points of access.
 The timing of transport works ensures that multiple points of access are provided during early stages of a development.

 Note - Refer to Planning scheme policy - Neighbourhood design for guidance on how to achieve compliance with this outcome.

 PO9 No example provided.
-Development maintains, contributes to or provides for a street layout that provides an efficient and legible movement network with high levels of connectivity within and external to the site by: facilitating increased active transport with a focus a. on safety and amenity for pedestrians and cyclists; b. providing street blocks with a maximum walkable perimeter of 600m; C. providing a variety of street block sizes to facilitate a range of intensity and scale in built form; d. reducing street block sizes as they approach an activity focus (e.g centre, neighbourhood hub, train stations, community activity, public open space); facilitating possible future connections to adjoining e. sites for roads, green linkages and other essential infrastructure.
-Note - Refer to Planning scheme policy - Neighbourhood design for guidance on how to achieve compliance with this outcome.
-PO10 No example provided.
+Development maintains, contributes to or provides for a street layout that provides an efficient and legible movement network with high levels of connectivity within and external to the site by: a. facilitating increased active transport with a focus on safety and amenity for pedestrians and cyclists; b. providing street blocks with a maximum walkable perimeter of 600m; C. providing a variety of street block sizes to facilitate a range of intensity and scale in built form; d. reducing street block sizes as they approach an activity focus (e.g centre, neighbourhood hub, train stations, community activity, public open space); e. facilitating possible future connections to adjoining sites for roads, green linkages and other essential infrastructure. e - Refer to Planning scheme policy - Neighbourhood design uidance on how to achieve compliance with this outcome.
+P01 0 No example provided.
 Street layouts create convenient and highly permeable movement networks between lower and higher order roads, whilst not adversely affecting the safety and function of the higher order road.
-PO11 No example provided.
-Cul-de-sac or dead end streets are not proposed unless: topography or other physical barriers exist to the continuance of the street network or vehicle connection to an existing road is not permitted; and b. there are no appropriate alternative solutions, or c. the cul-de-sac or dead end street will facilitate future connections to adjoining land or development.
+PO1 1 No example provided.
+Cul- de-sac or dead end streets are not proposed ss: a. topography or other physical barriers exist to the continuance of the street network or vehicle connection to an existing road is not permitted; and b. there are no appropriate alternative solutions, or c. the cul-de-sac or dead end street will facilitate future connections to adjoining land or development. c. the cul-de-sac or dead end street will facilitate future connections to adjoining land or

 Note - Refer to Planning scheme policy - Neighbourhood design for guidance on how to achieve compliance with this outcome.

-PO12 No example provided.
-Where cul-de-sacs are proposed: a. head must be visible from the entry point; b. are to be no longer than 50 metres in length; c. emergency access can be achieved under circumstances where entry via the carriageway may be compromised.
-PO13 No example provided.
+Where cul-de-sacs are proposed:

+- a. head must be visible from the entry point; - b. are to be no longer than 50 metres in length; - emergency access can be achieved under circumstances where entry via the carriageway may be compromised.

 Where cul-de-sacs are proposed due to vehicular connection to existing roads not being permitted, they are to be designed to allow a 10m wide pedestrian connection as public land through to the existing road with no lots proposed at the head of the cul-de-sac generally as shown in the figure below.